aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+The `Makefile` is a file used to deploy the clusters in parallel.
+All that is required is call `make EKS-infra` and all the clusters configured in configuration file will be deployed.

 The `package.json` file contains the important libraries that are needed to run the deployment.

 The `tsconfig.json` file is used to tell TypeScript how to configure the project.